 Tucked in between Islandmore and Pawle this is a very good anchorage.
 It offers excellent northerly and westerly protection but has marginal exposure to hard southerlies where it may become uncomfortable.
-The enclosed stretch of water provides shelter sailing in all weather, all tides and has ample marks to make daylight navigation straightforward.
+The Lough's enclosed body of water provides sheltered sailing in all weather, all tides and ample marks to make daylight navigation straightforward.

 Keyfacts for Pawle Island